AlecBProxy/KeyinDSA/README.md

 # Recent notes
--All functionality for Assignment #3 "Linked List Delete Method" is contained within *SingleLinkedListTest.java* within the "Assignment3" Folder.
+- All functionality for Assignment #3 "Linked List Delete Method" is contained within *SingleLinkedListTest.java* within the "Assignment3" Folder.
--To test the functionality of the delete methods, run SingleLinkedListTest.java and observe the terminal results.
+- To test the functionality of the delete methods, run SingleLinkedListTest.java and observe the terminal results.

 # Data Structures and Algorithms